yangalan123/WM-SRA/README.md

 # WM-SRA
 Source code for [Weakly-Supervised Methods for Suicide Risk Assessment: Role of Related Domains (ACL 2021)](https://arxiv.org/abs/2106.02792).

-Due to the ethics concern, we cannot release either the data or the checkpoints.
+Due to the ethics concern, we cannot release neither the data nor the checkpoints.
 Please follow the guideline as stated in [UMD Suicidality Dataset](http://users.umiacs.umd.edu/~resnik/umd_reddit_suicidality_dataset.html) to get related approvals and access for the data.
 ## Citation
 Please cite out paper if you find it helpful.